eth-protocol-fellows/protocol-studies/docs/wiki/EL/besu.md

 ### Besu Execution Client
-This is a brief summary of important information you need to know when starting to contribute to BESU:
+This is a brief summary of important information you need to know when starting to contribute to `Besu`:
 #### Code directory explanation

 ##### Modules